 Warning - The control transformer is for machine operation only.
 Do not use the machine transformer to power any secondary devices.

-If the CNC back-gauge is installed on the machine, a dedicated 115-VAC, 60 Hz, 20-Amp fused service to the CNC back gauge must be provided
+If the CNC back-gauge is installed on the machine, a dedicated 115-VAC, 60Hz, 20-Amp fused service must be provided.

 Connecting the Pedestal Control